t-ye/kaczmarz/README.md

 # kaczmarz
-Simulations and visualizations of the Kaczmarz algorithm on various linear systems
+Simulations and visualizations of the Kaczmarz algorithm on various classifications of linear systems